-For more on the DTSA, see Practice Note, Employment Litigation: DTSA Claims and Defend Trade Secrets Act Issues and Remedies Checklist.
+For more on the DTSA, see:

+- Practice Note, Employment Litigation: DTSA Claims - Defend Trade Secrets Act Issues and Remedies Checklist. - · Article, Expert Q&A on DTSA Seizure Orders.

 Types of Injunctive Relief

 As with other types of litigation, there are two primary types of injunctions that a court can issue before it reaches a decision on the merits in a non-compete case: